insin/react-router-active-component/README.md

 # React Router Active Component

-A factory function for creating [React](http://facebook.github.io/react) omponents which get a special `className` when a specified [React Router](https://github.com/rackt/react-router) route is active, and can also handle creating a link to the route.
+A factory function for creating [React](http://facebook.github.io/react) components which get a special `className` when a specified [React Router](https://github.com/rackt/react-router) route is active, and can also handle creating a link to the route.